mas-bandwidth/netcode/README.md

 # Author

-The author of this library is [Glenn Fiedler](https://www.linkedin.com/in/glennfiedler), a recognized expert in the field of game network programming with over 15 years experience in the game industry.
+The author of this library is [Glenn Fiedler](https://www.linkedin.com/in/glennfiedler).

 Glenn wrote an article series about the development of this library called [Building a Game Network Protocol](https://gafferongames.com/categories/building-a-game-network-protocol).

-Open source libraries by the same author include: [yojimbo](http://libyojimbo.com) and [reliable.io](https://github.com/networkprotocol/reliable.io)
+Other open source libraries by the same author include: [yojimbo](http://libyojimbo.com) and [reliable.io](https://github.com/networkprotocol/reliable.io)

 # Sponsors